 - Aboriginal Band Councils

-The average annual salary of social workers in BC is between $53,000 and $66,000.
-Some senior-level workers earn $90,000 or more a year.
+The median annual salary of social workers in BC is $62,568.
+Some senior-level workers earn $94,000 or more a year.
 In general, social workers with a master’s degree earn the higher-range salaries.
 Earnings for social workers in private practice depend on a number of factors including number of clients, clients’ ability to pay, and availability of government funding.

 Full-time social workers usually receive benefits, such as paid sick days and vacation time, and dental coverage.
 Those in private practice must provide their own benefits.